ERS are the UK’s largest specialist motor insurer with an A+ rating from Lloyd’s who work directly with motor brokers to insure their customers.

-ERS leadership wanted and needed the newly merging Claims Dispute team to do more, better.
+The ERS leadership team wanted and needed the newly formed Claims Dispute team to take on an increased workload and to get better results.
 They understood and supported team performance improvement and were prepared to invest in them.

-It was a brilliant example of understanding the need to focus on performance as well as results to get to improve team performance and results.
+It was a brilliant example of understanding the need to focus on the team’s performance as well as results to get the overall impact that they needed.

 “We are now a team.
 We understand that we all have a role in that team and we are clear what that role is.